Voltorik/Voltorik/README.md

 ## Hey there!
-I'm a SWE focused on backend developemnt and automtion.
+I'm a SWE focused on backend development and automation.
 _(The SWE bit is kinda obvious huh haha)_

 Currently building skills in backend development, automation, and lightweight web tooling.

 ## What I do